markokajzer/discord-soundbot/README.md

 #### Building/Running via Docker

-+ First, clone the repo and run `docker build -t soundbot .` inside the folder.
++ First, clone the repo and run `docker-compose build` inside the folder.
 + Make a separate directory where your soundbot's data will live (Ex. `/etc/discord-soundbot`)
 + Then create a `docker-compose.yml` file in that directory with the following contents:
 ```yaml